 The concept of marginal utility comes from the Law of Diminishing Marginal Utility.
-As per this Economics law, as the consumer increases the consumption of product or services, he or she gets less satisfaction from every increasing unit of it.
+As per this Economics law, as the consumer increases the consumption of products or services, they get less satisfaction from every increasing unit of it.
 The only way to increase the utility of the next unit for the consumer is to decrease the price.

 Marginal cost is the additional cost to produce one unit.
 Similar to marginal utility or benefit, marginal cost is also high initially and drops as the production increases.
 The decrease in marginal cost is beneficial for the company, suggesting the overhead cost is spread over a large number of units.
 This happens because the manufacturer uses the full capacity of the equipment available.

 However, over a period of time, this marginal cost starts rising again as the manufacturer decides to expand the capacity.
 For increasing the capacity, a company would need to buy additional equipment, resulting in an increase in the marginal cost.
-Increase in marginal cost put a negative effect on the marginal revenue and it starts dropping.
+An increase in marginal cost put a negative effect on the marginal revenue, and it starts dropping.

 Point of Intersection